Skip to contents

 Every Bioinformatician/statistician needs to write data to Excel, the writeOpenxlsx() function is consistent and makes it look pretty.
 You can save numerous worksheets in a single Excel file, without having to go back and custom-format everything.

-Everything I do uses color to the utmost limit, especially on R console, and in every R plot.
+Almost everything uses color somewhere, especially on R console, and in every R plot.

-Cool methods to operate on super-long lists in one call, to avoid looping through the list either with for() loops, lapply() or map() functions.
+Efficient methods to operate on lists in one call, to avoid looping through the list either with for() loops, lapply() or map() functions.
+Driven by speed with 10k-100k rows, typical biological datasets.

 data.frame/matrix/tibble